Coronavirus Travel Rights

-For example, when the FCO advised against all but essential travel to Gambia in January 2017, Thomas Cook arranged flights home for all those there at the time, and gave those booked the chance to amend the dates of their holiday or travel somewhere else.
+For example, when the FCO advised against all but essential travel to The Gambia in January 2017, Thomas Cook arranged flights home for those there at the time, and gave those who'd booked the chance to amend their holiday dates or travel somewhere else.

 If you're affected, contact the tour operator, airline or hotel.
-Most tour operators have contingency plans in the event warnings against travel change and, as such, you should be able to get your money back or to book a replacement holiday.
+Most tour operators have contingency plans for when warnings against travel change and, as such, you should be able to get your money back or to book a replacement holiday.

 If the hotel or airline says no and you're unable to recover all costs, insurers will consider claims on a "case-by-case basis".
 Be warned many insurers won't cover you if terrorism is the underlying issue.

 If you've booked a package holiday, tour operators tend to refund holidays or provide an alternative if there is an FCO warning against travel to that country, so check.

-These things are otherwise known as consequential losses and can cost £100s.
-First check with the provider if the booking is refundable whether under the terms of the booking, or as a gesture of goodwill.
+These elements are otherwise known as consequential losses and can cost £100s.
+First, check with the provider if your booking is refundable, whether under the terms of the booking, or as a goodwill gesture.

 If that doesn't work, contact your insurer.
 Some policies, especially those offering fuller protection, may cover you, often under what's known as 'abandonment protection'.
 Other policies won't.
 Some insurers set their own timescales as to when cover kicks in, for example if you're delayed by at least 24 hours.

-When British Airways suffered an IT meltdown in June 2017, a spokesperson for the Association of British Insurers told us: "The main purpose of travel insurance is to cover emergency medical expenses and other travel-related expenses like baggage loss, rather than systemic computer breakdowns like this situation."
+When British Airways suffered an IT meltdown in May 2017, causing cancellations and delays, a spokesperson for the Association of British Insurers told us: "The main purpose of travel insurance is to cover emergency medical expenses and other travel-related expenses like baggage loss, rather than systemic computer breakdowns like this situation."

 However, at the time, insurers told us that they may cover consequential losses their responses are detailed in the table below.